 UAMS opposes all forms of sexual harassment, whether subtle or direct, and is committed to a thorough, timely, and confidential investigation, in a fair and impartial manner, of all complaints from its students or employees.
 The sexual harassment of UAMS faculty, staff, and students by non-university employees and guests doing business or providing services on campus (for example, contractors, vendors, delivery persons) is also prohibited by this policy.
 Incidents of sexual harassment involving visitors should be reported directly to the Office of Human Resources.
-During non-business hours, sexual harassment complaints may be reported to the UAMS Police Department, who will then refer the complaint to the Office of Human Resources for review and action.
+During non-business hours, sexual harassment to the Office of Human Resources for review and action.
 UAMS will take appropriate actions within the scope of its legal authority to prevent, correct, and discipline behavior that violates this policy.